 Which free VPN is best for China?

 NONE actually!
-I never recommend my readers to sign up with a free VPN service, especially if they want to bypass “The Great Firewall”.
+I never recommend my readers to sign up with a free VPN China service, especially if they want to bypass “The Great Firewall”.
 Bear in mind managing a VPN has costs, and most free VPNs use shady practices for earning money.

 Which VPN has a China server?

-How do I change my IP address to China?
+How do I connect to China VPN?